 Fort Wilderness is the location of Circle D Ranch where horseback riding is available by the hour.

-Walt Disney World Resort has grown from a place that offers a couple afternoons of golfing fun to a world-class golf-vacation destination with five championship-caliber courses and a total of 99 holes.
+Walt Disney World Resort has grown from a place that offers a couple of afternoons of golfing fun to a world-class golf vacation destination with five championship-caliber courses and a total of 99 holes.

 Bicycle rentals are available, but if you want a unique experience, rent a surrey bike at Disney's Boardwalk.
 These canopied vehicles built for four are just the thing for family touring.